 Should you wish to set out and explore the beautiful Seventeen Seventy on your own, you can rent a single kayak for $20 p/hour or a double kayak for $30 p/hour.

 Call 1770 Liquid Adventures on 0428 956 630 to make a booking or simply head to their website for more information and book online in advance – 1770liquidadventures.com.au

 CHECK OUT THE CAPTAIN COOK MONUMENT

-Agnes Water and 1770 is, in fact, the birthplace of Queensland and you can stand at the exact same spot where one of Captain Cook’s crew carved the date, 24th of May 1770, on a tree near to where they first anchored and came ashore.
+Agnes Waters and 1770 is, in fact, the birthplace of Queensland and you can stand at the exact same spot where one of Captain Cook’s crew carved the date, 24th of May 1770, on a tree near to where they first anchored and came ashore.

 The tree is no longer there but in its place is a stone monument that commemorates Cook’s landing and his first venture on dry land at what is now called Queensland.

-There is a parking lot located next to the Captain Cook Monument which provides easy access for your visit and this is also the starting point for the Round Hill Creek walking trail if you’re keen for a little coastal adventure.
+There is a parking lot located next to the Captain Cook Monument which provides easy access for your visit and this is also the starting point for the Round Hill Creek walking trail if you’re keen on a little coastal adventure.

 Captain Cook Monument